nyergler/nyergler.github.io/content/posts/2003-11-13-mozcc-for-everyone.md

 [mozCC 0.6.1][3]  is out, with improved support for Mozilla Suite and Netscape, some minor cosmetic fixes and new psuedo-autolinking in the details tree.
 Things that look like links are now underlined in red; double-clicking them will open a new browser window with the link.

-Also, the text-only website is gone. [mozCC][3]  has a new home, now with fancy <span class="caps">CSS</span> and real graphics all around.
+Also, the text-only website is gone. [mozCC][3]  has a new home, now with fancy CSS and real graphics all around.
 Of course, this means my website looks even worse when compared to this supposedly side-line project.
 Oh well.
 Download the new release and let me know what you think.

  [1]: http://www.freshmeat.net
  [2]: http://www.yergler.net/cvs